kchmck/vim-coffee-script/Readme.md

         $ git pull

-### Compiling the Current File and Autocompiling
+### CoffeeMake: Compiling the Current File and Autocompiling

-The `CoffeeMake` command compiles the current file and parses any errors.
+The `CoffeeMake` command compiles the current file and parses any errors:

   ![CoffeeMake](http://i.imgur.com/OKRKE.png)

   ![CoffeeMake](http://i.imgur.com/PQ6ed.png)

   ![CoffeeMake](http://i.imgur.com/Jp6NI.png)

+The full signature of the command is:

+    :[silent] CoffeeMake[!]
+[COFFEE-OPTS]...

 By default, `CoffeeMake` shows all compiler output and jumps to the first line reported as an error by `coffee`: